garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Focus groups.md

 	- If line workers won't speak freely in front of line supervisors, then put them into 2 separate focus groups

 ## Advantages
-1. They are relatively inexpensive & easy to set
+1. They are relatively inexpensive & easy to set up
+2. They can be used early in the design process to help identify & prioritize features
+3. They help you to gain insight into people's attitudes & motivations
+4. They make it clear an opinion is an 'outlier'
+5.